kuiyomi/pythonProjects/README.md

 # Python Projects

-Every project that I have done during my study sessions are stored in this repository.
+Every project that I have done during my study sessions about Python are stored in this repository.